omgnetwork/omgnetwork.github.io/docs/use-cases/exchange.md

 1. OMG Network deposit - represents an ETH transaction to the corresponding `Vault` smart contract on the Ethereum network.
 This creates a new deposit on the OMG Network and allows the depositor to transact on the network until a user decides to withdraw them back to Ethereum.
 2. Exchange deposit - represents a standard transaction on the OMG Network.
 A safe number of confirmations for a given exchange should equal to a safe number of confirmations on the Ethereum network.
 This is known as [deposit finality period](https://docs.omg.network/glossary#deposit-finality-period) and is currently set to 10 blocks.
 The confirmations are counted on the Ethereum because the OMG Network relies on rootchain (Ethereum) security and creates blocks only when new transactions are being formed (i.e. on-demand).

 While implementing a deposit functionality on a given exchange, you should refer to the latter definition.
-You can implement this step using [Make a Transfer](https://docs.omg.network/network/transfers) guide.
+You can implement this step using the [Make a Transfer](https://docs.omg.network/network/transfers) guide.

 Note, all of the code samples on the developer portal use Ropsten testnet as an example.
 The production version on the mainnet will have the same logic, except for the fees:
 - Ropsten - uses ETH as a fee